TheArticKilla/TDAT3025-Anvendt-maskinl-ring-med-prosjekt/README.md

 # TDAT3025 - Fall 2020
-This repo contains all the exercises for the course TDAT3025 - Applied Machine Learning with Project, during the fall semester 2020.
+This repo contains all the exercises for the NTNU course [TDAT3025 - Applied Machine Learning with Project](https://www.ntnu.no/studier/emner/TDAT3025#tab=omEmnet), during the fall semester 2020.
 ## [Exercise 1 - Linear Recursion](/Øving-1)
 This exercise uses PyTorch to train the machine on different datasets, to create a regression model corresponding to the values.
 ### [Task A](/Øving-1/task-a.py)